Tomb of the Unknown Warrior (New Zealand): History

+Māori ritual was involved during the creation of the Tomb of the Unknown Warrior.
+A Te Āti Awa elder (kaumātua) blessed the site at the start and end of construction, and the Unknown Warrior was accompanied from France to New Zealand by the New Zealand Defence Force Maori Cultural Group, recognising Māori protocol that the dead should never be left alone.

-On 6 November 2004 the remains, sealed in a copper-lined totara coffin which was placed in a kauri casket brought from New Zealand, were handed over from the care of the Commonwealth War Graves Commission to a New Zealand delegation during a ceremony at Longueval, Somme, France.
+On 6 November 2004 the remains, sealed in a copper-lined totara coffin which was placed in a kauri casket, were handed over from the care of the Commonwealth War Graves Commission to a New Zealand delegation during a ceremony at Longueval, Somme, France.
 New Zealand Defence Force chief, Air Marshal Bruce Ferguson, who had the task of repatriating the Warrior's remains, said of the occasion "I told him [the Warrior] we're taking him home and that those who are taking him home are soldiers, sailors and airmen, past and present.
 I asked the Warrior to be the guardian of all military personnel who had died on active service.
 I then promised that we, the people of New Zealand, will be his guardian for ever".

-The Warrior arrived in New Zealand on 10 November 2004.
-While he lay in state in the Parliament Buildings an estimated 10,000 people paid their respects.
-The Warrior was laid to rest on the 86th Armistice Day, 11 November 2004, after a service at St Paul's Anglican Cathedral and a 2.85 km slow march procession through the streets of Wellington, lined by about 100,000 people.
-The Tomb was sealed with a bronze mantel at 3:59pm, bearing the words:
+The warrior arrived in New Zealand on 10 November 2004.
+While he lay in state at Parliament Buildings an estimated 10,000 people paid their respects.
+The warrior was laid to rest on the 86th Armistice Day, 11 November 2004, after a service at St Paul's Anglican Cathedral and a 2.85 km slow march procession through the streets of Wellington, lined by about 100,000 people.
+At 3:59pm, the tomb was sealed with a bronze mantel bearing the words: